Whether you’re looking for a holiday filled with rest and relaxation, or an action-packed adventure, Rarotonga has a lot to offer!

 Black Rock beach is west facing, so this is another great place to visit at sunset.
 For photography enthusiasts, the rocks offer a great silhouette against the sun’s rays and will be one of your favourie things to do in Rarotonga.

 13. Get Muddy with Raro Buggy Tours

-This one is a little pricier than the other activities on this list at $150 NZD for one person or $175 NZD for a twin-share, but it’s definitely worth it.
+This Raro Buggy Tour is a little pricier than the other activities on this list at $150 NZD for one person or $175 NZD for a twin-share, but Raro Buggy Tours are definitely worth it.
 If you’re not keen on getting a little, well, very muddy, this activity is probably not the one for you, otherwise if you are this might be one of your favourite things to do in Rarotonga!

 There’s no way you’ll finish the tour without getting covered in mud.